A Definitive Guide On How to Start a Staffing Agency

 The success of your new staffing agency ties to quality clients.
 Quality clients are found by the tireless effort of your sales and support team.
 So, bringing on talented individuals is paramount for the success of your staffing agency.

 How do you hire employees?
 The simplified overview is this:

 - Determine your needs, requirements, and expectations

 - Create detailed job advertisements, placed locally and online

 - Bring in candidates and conduct an interview

-- If necessary, run background checks or an employment verification
+- If necessary, but more than likely, run background checks or an employment verification

 - If hired, have them file new employee paperwork